 Currently, under development, the Alpha first stage will use four Reaver engines.
 The company is moving towards the qualification tests of the stage for all four engines and is scheduled to conduct tests in mid-November.
 The company expects to make its first orbital launch attempt by February or March next year, from the Vandenberg Air Force Base in California.

 Firefly is also looking to make use of Aerojet's expertise in propulsion techniques.
-Firefly has been developing an Orbital Transfer Vehicle to enable satellites launched on Alpha to reach higher orbits.
+Firefly has been developing an Orbital Transfer Vehicle to enable small-satellites launched on Alpha to reach higher orbits.
 “Aerojet Rocketdyne has a whole corral of amazing in-space propulsion options, including both chemical thrusters and Hall thrusters for electric propulsion.
 That could be utilized on our OTV,” Markusic said.
 However, both companies have made it clear that the centrepiece of the agreement will remain the AR1 engine for the Firefly Beta rocket.

 Check out: Top Aerospace Manufacturing Companies